George Kirkham

 Academic Profile

-I am a health and environmental geographer interested in human-wildlife conflict, disease ecologies, and the digital mediation of disease governance.
+George is an environmental and health geographer interested in human-wildlife coexistence, intersecting toxic geographies, disease ecologies, the spaces of pharmaceutical production, and the digital mediation of disease governance.

-I draw on more-than-human geography, political ecology, and medical anthropology to investigate the governance of snakebite envenomation (SBE) in Costa Rica.
-My research at the Instituto Clodomiro Picado, an influential Costa Rican snakebite research centre, looks at the histories of antivenom production, proteomics, and social medicine in Central America; the role of plantation agriculture in configuring snakebite’s emergence; and the making of SBE as a tropical disease.
+George draws on more-than-human geography, political ecology, and medical anthropology to investigate the governance of snakebite envenomation (SBE) in Costa Rica.
+His research with the Instituto Clodomiro Picado, an influential Costa Rican snakebite research and antivenom production centre, looks at antivenom production in Central America; the role of plantation agriculture in configuring snakebite’s emergence; and the making of SBE as a tropical disease.

-My doctorate is funded by the UKRI Economic and Social Research Council and St John’s College.
-I am currently living and working in Costa Rica as a visiting researcher at the Instituto Clodomiro Picado, Universidad de Costa Rica.
+George’s doctorate is funded by the UKRI Economic and Social Research Council and St John’s College.

-Prior to starting my DPhil, I worked for the Wellcome Trust’s Snakebite Priority Area and Digital Team.
-This experience led me to my MSc research project, where I studied the implementation of SARPA, a snake rescue and antivenom access smartphone application developed by the Kerala Forest Department.
-This research inspired an interest in the digital mediation of disease governance, an area I engage with in collaboration with the Digital Ecologies research group.
-Outside of research, I volunteer with the Graduate Horizons mentoring programme to meet interesting young researchers and support access to higher education.
+Prior to starting his DPhil, George worked for the Wellcome Trust’s Snakebite Priority Area and Digital Team.
+This experience led him to his MSc research project, where he studied the implementation of SARPA, a snake translocation and antivenom access smartphone application developed by the Kerala Forest Department.
+This research inspired an interest in the digital mediation of disease governance, an area George engages with in collaboration with the Digital Ecologies research group.

 Awards

-• MSc Nature, Society and Environmental Governance, University of Oxford, Examiners' Award for Best Performance 2022
+- University of Oxford.
+MSc Nature, Society and Environmental Governance Examiners' Award for Best Overall Performance 2022